 Position offers are contingent on a criminal history record search and verification of two professional references.
 The principal purpose for requiring such personal information is to process your application for acceptance into the VSPYCC program; the information will not otherwise be disclosed to entities outside Virginia State Parks without your prior written permission.
 Also, VSPYCC policy prohibits the use of illicit drugs, alcohol or tobacco products while working with youth.
 VSPYCC members must be substance and tobacco-free throughout the entire session and during training (see below).
 Supervisors will receive a $1,800 stipend and $350 dollar travel stipend upon successful completion of the program.

-Supervisors must attend a training session June 14-16 at Bear Creek Lake State Park.
+In 2015, supervisor positions will be filled on a first-come, first-served basis so apply early.
+Applications will be available on Oct.
+1. Supervisors must attend a training session June 11-14 at Twin Lakes State Park.
 Lodging and meals for the session are covered.
 Supervisors also must report to their respective park a day before their session starts.
 The three weeks of working with their young charges are intense.
 Supervisors must be onhand the entire time - 24 hours a day, seven days a week - and stay in contact with YCC directors every day to brief them on happenings at their park.
-Click here to apply for the YCC supervisor position.

 Applicants may choose the session but not the park.
 To learn more about the commonwealth’s diverse natural resources, participants are placed in a setting distinct from their home.
 VSPYCC coordinators choose applicant placement and reserve the right to reject applicants who refuse a specific park assignment.
 Participants are responsible for their own transportation to the park.
 To facilitate carpooling, program administrators will provide contact information on other participants, but the YCC will not make the arrangements.